woocommerce/woocommerce/readme.txt

 Seriously, WooCommerce has got more features than you can shake a stick at.
 But don’t just take our word for it, try it for yourself.

 = EXTENDABLE =
-Need more power for your eCommerce store?
-A specific payment gateway?
+Need a specific payment gateway?
 Perhaps additional shipping methods?
-WooCommerce has a plethora of extensions available to provide just that - http://www.woothemes.com/extensions/woocommerce-extensions/
+WooCommerce has a plethora of eCommerce extensions available to provide just that - http://www.woothemes.com/extensions/woocommerce-extensions/

 Read more about the features and benefits of the WooCommerce eCommerce platform at http://www.woothemes.com/woocommerce/ Checkout and contribute to the source on GitHub at http://github.com/woothemes/woocommerce/